Lydia-tech/book-search-engine/README.md

 # Book Search Engine
   ## Description

- This a MERN stack project that allows you to search for books using Google's book API.
-Once you create an account, you can save books to your list and then delete them when you are finished.
+ This MERN stack project allows you to search for books using Google's book API.
+Once you create an account, you can save books to your list and then delete them if you wish.

  ![Project Image](./client/src/images/screenshot.png)